oapicf/pinterest-sdk/clients/typescript-fetch/generated/docs/AudiencesApi.md

     adAccountId: adAccountId_example,
     // string | Unique identifier of an audience
     audienceId: audienceId_example,
-    // AudienceUpdateRequest | The audience to be updated. (optional)
+    // AudienceUpdateRequest | The audience to be updated.
     audienceUpdateRequest: ...,
   } satisfies AudiencesUpdateRequest;